AntenorJunior78/html/README.md

 ## Citing

-If you use ResIPy for you work, please cite this paper as:
+If you use Geo-Resistivity-Meter for you work, please cite this paper as: